 Let's dig a bit deeper into this subject.

 If you blog, look at your most read posts to get an idea of what people are interested in reading.
 Chances are if it's worth them coming to your site to view a few hundred times, it's worth putting together a presentation on the same subject matter.

 Another way to figure out a topic is by examining the questions you're most frequently asked.
 Since you've already taken the time to answer (probably more than once), you have the content for your talk.

 Here are a few questions to ask yourself in the process:

 - What skills and expertise do people seek me out for?

 - Do I have training in a specific niche or industry?

 Your list may look something like this when you're finished:

 - I hold a degree in _______.
-I'm a licensed _______.
+I'm licensed in _______.

-- I have over 10 years experience as a manager/leader.
+- I have over 10 years of experience as a manager and leader.